lerontonge/BetterTweetDeck/docs/filters.md

 ## Steps

-- You can find the advanced mute engine in `src/features/advancedMuteEngine.ts`
+- You can find the advanced mute engine in `src/features/advancedMuteEngine.ts`.
-- There's an object `BTD.Filters` inside, which contains all custom filters
+- There's an object `BTD.Filters` inside, which contains all custom filters.
-- Add a new key/value to this object to add more custom filters
+- Add a new key/value to this object to add more custom filters.
   - You can use the following template for a new custom filter:
     ```js
     BTD_filter_key: {